Sony Tablet: History and development

-Tablet S
+Tablet S and P

+The models originally ran Google's operating system Android 3.1 Honeycomb.
+The first models were informally announced on 26 April 2011, using the code names, by Sony in the Sony IT Mobile Meeting.
+They featured touchscreens, two cameras (a rear-facing 5 MP, a front-facing 0.3 MP), infrared sensor, Wi-Fi.
+Also, they support PlayStation Suite, DLNA, and are 3G/4G compatible.
+The retail price in the U.S at the time of release was US$499–599.
+In Europe, prices were at €499.
+To increase the number of apps available and provide marketing support for both tablets, Sony and Adobe Systems will hold a $200,000 competition targeting app developers.
+The series was formally launched in Berlin and Tokyo on 31 August 2011.

 The Sony Tablet S (former code name Sony S1) has one 9.4 in touchscreen display in a slate layout, and a unique wrap design inspired by the way some persons fold magazines while reading them.
 In landscape orientation, the unit along the top is about three times thicker than along the bottom, forming a mild slant.
 It was released on 11 September 2011, as the first available member of the Sony Tablet series.
 The suggested retail prices are $499 for the 16 GB model and $599 for the 32 GB model.
 In early reviews in late 2011, the units compared favorably to similar high-end tablets.

-Tablet P

-Xperia Tablet S

-The Xperia Tablet S was announced at Internationale Funkausstellung Berlin (IFA) 2012.
-It was released in the USA on September 7, 2012.
-It comes in three different configurations: 16/32/64GB.
-It also retains the same 9.4 inch diagonal screen size with a resolution of 1280 x 800.
-However, it refined the wrap design from a wedge-shape to a more understated design.
-Initial release contained firmware with Android Ice Cream Sandwich 4.0.
-Sony promised to release Android Jelly Bean 4.1 some time mid-April.

-Xperia Tablet Z

-The Xperia Tablet Z was announced at Mobile World Congress in January 2013.
-Among major changes include a move from Tegra-based processor to the quad-core Snapdragon S4 Pro CPU, with a larger screen size of 10.1 inches and upgraded resolution of 1920 x 1200.
-It will come in the same 16/32/64GB configurations, and up to 64 GB in MicroSD expansion.
-In addition, it will include a MHL port.